-This manual will assist the operator in setting the stripper header and combine combination to give optimum throughputs and loss levels in particular crops and field conditions when used in conjunction with the combine manufacturers operators manual.
+This manual will assist the operator in setting the RX and CX Shelbourne Header and combine combination to give optimum throughputs and loss levels in particular crops and field conditions when used in conjunction with the combine manufacturers operators manual.

-The Shelbourne Reynolds stripping header has been successfully tested in a wide range of crops and crop conditions in terms of throughput and crop recovery with a grain stripper and combine combination, when compared against a conventional cutterbar and combine combination of similar size in the same crop and conditions.
+The Shelbourne Header has been successfully tested in a wide range of crops and crop conditions in terms of throughput and crop recovery with a Shelbourne Header and combine combination, when compared against a conventional cutterbar and combine combination of similar size in the same crop and conditions.